nikhilash6/ComfyUI-Yedp-Action-Director/README.md

 ## **❤️ Credits**

 created by Yedp.

 Special thanks to mizumori-bit (https://github.com/mizumori-bit/) for his contribution on Orthographic/Views/Lighting implementation.

+Some of the 3D models used in Yedp Blockout node are CCO models generously shared by [Tim Steer](https://www.thebasemesh.com/about), feel free to give him a tip if you like his amazing work!

 Yedp-Action-Director is built upon the incredible work of the open-source community.